-In the usual sense, prophecy involves disclosing some important information that could not have been known to the prophet in any ordinary way.
-Prophecy is interesting from a philosophical point of view because it introduces interesting questions about divine knowledge, time, and human freedom.
-Unlike historians or theologians, philosophers rarely argue about what kinds of things have actually been prophesied, or whether or not a given prophecy came true.
-Instead, they prefer to argue about ideal cases, where the theoretical issues become much more sharp.
-In this article, we will follow their lead by sidestepping completely the question of whether or not any apparent prophecies are actual ones.
-We will also avoid the question of the existence of God, which is addressed by a number of other entries in this encyclopedia (see the entries listed in the Related Entries section).
+A prophet is a person who plays as special role mediating the relationship between other people and the divine.
+People typically envision prophecy in terms of God communicating through a prophet to others some important information that could not have been known to the prophet in any ordinary way.
+Prophecy is interesting from a philosophical point of view for many reasons, including the fact that it raises compelling questions about divine knowledge and communication, human language, the nature of time, and human freedom.
+Unlike theologians or apologists, philosophers rarely argue about who has actually prophesied what, or whether or not a given prophecy came true.
+Instead, they prefer to argue about ideal cases, where the theoretical issues can be clearly identified.
+In this article, we will follow their lead by sidestepping completely the question of whether or not any apparent prophecies have actually been fulfilled.
+We will also avoid the question of the existence of God, which is addressed by a number of other entries in this encyclopedia (see the entries listed in the Related Entries section below).

 - 1. Philosophical Issues Raised by Prophecy

 - 3. Denying God’s Foreknowledge

 - 7. Conclusion